xenify-io/litepaper/README.md

 <br>

-To kickstart liquidity creation on the genesis chain and encourage user participation, we're conducting an exclusive Genesis Airdrop event, featuring 500,000 XNF tokens on the BNB Chain where the XNF contract will be first deployed!
+To kickstart liquidity creation on the Genesis chain and encourage user participation, we're conducting an exclusive Genesis Airdrop event, featuring 500,000 XNF tokens on the BNB Chain where the XNF contract will be first deployed!

 This one-of-a-kind airdrop is exclusively available to those who recycle their native chain rewards before the first XNF halving event, which occurs 3 months after the XNF deployment on the BNB Chain.